 The Registrar will notify the student by certified letter of the academic dismissal.
 The Registrar's Office will note the academic dismissal on the student's transcript.
-A student who has been dismissed is prohibited from enrolling in any courses.
-If the student has pre-registered for an upcoming semester, they will be automatically disenrolled from their classes.
+A student who has been dismissed is prohibited from enrolling in any courses and therefore not eligible for any federal, state or private aid.
+If the student has preregistered for an upcoming semester, they will be automatically disenrolled from their classes.
 The student will receive a 100% refund of tuition and fees.
 The student may reapply for readmission after the dismissal period of one semester.